sebkaster/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 6 of the 6 traffic signs, which gives an accuracy of 100%.
 This compares favorably to the accuracy on the test set of 97.3 %.

 #### 3. Performance of Model on New Images

-The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.
+The code for making predictions on my final model is located in _Step 4_ of the Ipython notebook.

 For the first image, the model is completely sure that this is a turn right ahead traffic sign (~100%).
 This shows that the trained model is not only able to classify real world images but also artificially created traffic signs.